 Canva is one of the best graphic design tools for non-graphic designers, with a host of tools to create perfect images for social media or promotional use.
 All without spending a dime.

-But if you are using Canva free on a daily basis, you may want to consider Canva Pro.
+But if you are using Canva free on a daily basis, you may want to consider upgrading to the paid version called Canva Pro.

 It includes a host of excellent features, like 75+ million premium stock photos, an easy-to-use branding kit, and a magic resize tool that makes cross-platform social media posts a snap.

 I’ve been using Canva for years now, and it’s truly an incredible platform.
 Still, I agonized over Canva free vs paid before taking the plunge.
 To help you decide, I’ve laid out everything you need to know in this handy article!

 Want to try Canva Pro?
 Click the button below to start your free 30-day trial!